includeheart/python-adventure/README.md

 ```

 ## How to play
+When you start the game, you will be prompted to:
+- Enter your name
+- Choose a class: `fighter`, `thief`, or `wizard`

+Your starting HP and inventory are based on that choice (e.g., the thief starts with a `dagger`).

 Type commands at the prompt.
 Available commands:

 - `go [direction]` — Move between rooms (e.g., `go north`, `go east`, `go down`, `go up`).